wp-plugins/moshare/readme.txt

 == Changelog ==

-= 1.1.3 =
+= 1.2.0 =
+Improvements:
+Adds Facebook, Twitter, Google+ and LinkedIn share buttons.
-Improvement: add the option to choose the location of the button: before or after the content
+Offers the possibility to choose to place the sharing widget at the beginning or at the end of the post.
+The plugin uses now classes.

 = 1.1.2 =
+Bugs fixed:
-Bugs fixed: themes not supporting "has_thumbnail"
+Themes not supporting the function "has_thumbnail"

+Improvements:
-Improvements: remove multiple spaces and multiples break lines
+Removes multiple spaces and multiples break lines

 = 1.1.1 =
-Bugs fixed: "headers already sent" message, closing </div> for the moShare button, duplicated posts, issue with double quotes, bad interaction with other plugins
+Bugs fixed:
+"headers already sent" message
+Closing </div> for the moShare button
+Duplicated posts
+Issue with double quotes
+Bad interaction with other plugins

+Improvements:
-Improvements: uses the featured image as thumbnail if set, uses the excerpt if set
+Uses the featured image as thumbnail if set.
+Uses the excerpt if set.

 = 1.0 =
 Initial release